capidale/capidale-website/content/articles/35000-for-music-support.md

 ---
-title: Double success for new client, Music Support
+title: Double success for Music Support
 description: We are delighted to report that our first two applications submitted on behalf of Music Support have been successful, raising a vital £35,000 for the charity.
 img: news-music-support-oct-22.jpg
 alt: music-support